 Every year, students participate in school picture day at least once, where they have their photos taken for the yearbook, student IDs, graduation (read more about graduation and low vision here), and more.
-Here are some of my tips for having your picture taken when you have low vision.
+Here are some of my tips for having your picture taken when you have a vision impairment.
 These tips also work great for teachers, photographers, staff, and teachers of the visually impaired.

 Do not remove your glasses

 Ask for no flash

 I have photosensitivity and migraines that are triggered by flashing lights.
 All through high school, I requested that the photographer not use the flash when taking my school pictures.
 While not a lot of photographers understood that I had an undiagnosed brain condition (then again, no one did- more on that here), they did understand epilepsy, so I would tell them that I had a condition like epilepsy and needed to avoid a camera flash and they understood.
 Some schools may require a student have a file with the school nurse saying they can’t have flash photography.
 Read more about photosensitivity in the classroom here.

 Wait in a different location